In this increasingly-interconnected world, the process of building, representing and maintaining

 What can go wrong with an invoice?
 Well, the details can be incorrect, whether for the order, the pricing, the address, or all of the above — or it can show up far too late.
-If you still have a clunky manual invoicing process, you have no excuse: work a cloud-based invoice generator (Wave’s is a good example) into your operational procedure, and aim for strict quality-control.
+If you still have a clunky manual invoicing process, you have no excuse: work a cloud-based invoice generator (Wave’s and Fresh Books are good examples) into your operational procedure, and aim for strict quality-control.
 Don’t let something basic like an invoice undermine your entire business.
 Once you know how to write an invoice, they are very simple to create.

 Chances are that you’ve used one of these before when researching a purchase: Googling something along the lines of “Best [search term] 2018” to get an overview of how your options are perceived.
 You might have even considered them in relation to your brand, though perhaps left the matter at confirming you weren’t being slated anywhere.